docopt/docopt.nim/README.md

   Any value that can be supplied multiple times will be represented by a `seq[string]`, even if the user provides just one.
 To obtain this `seq`, use `@value`.
 To obtain its length, use `value.len` or `@value.len`.
 To obtain the n-th value (0-indexed), both `value[i]` and `@value[i]` will work.
 If you are sure there is exactly one value, `$value` is the same as `value[0]`.

+Note that you can use any kind of value in a boolean context and convert any value to `string`.

 Look [in the source code](src/docopt.nim#L30) to find out more about these conversions.